jacksleight/statamic-bard-texstyle/README.md

       - introduction
 ```

-If you would like the button to appear in all Bard fields without having to add it manually set the button value to `null`.
+If you would like the button to appear globally, in all Bard fields without having to add it manually, set the button value to `null`.